fluent/fluentd-docker-image/README.md

 #### `vX.Y.Z-A.B`

 Concrete `vX.Y.Z` version of Fluentd.
+This tag is recommeded for the production environment.

 `A` will be incremented when image has major changes.
 `B` will be incremented when image has small changes, e.g. library update or bug fixes.